aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-pubsub-lite-sink.md

     when the sink data is in Avro format.
 If omitted the messages will be read as binary format.

-    When using Avro as sink data format, you need to set following parameters
+    When using Avro as sink data format, set following
+    parameters:

     -   `value.converter.schema.registry.url`: pointing to the Aiven for Apache Kafka schema registry URL in the form of